Ptosis in Everett, WA

 - Reduced vision (with severe drooping)

-Ptosis is typically diagnosed by an ophthalmologist, who can also frequently determine the cause of the problem.
-In order to perform a comprehensive eye examination, the doctor may test visual acuity, perform visual field testing, a slit-lamp examination, and, possibly, a tension test for myasthenia gravis.
+Ptosis is usually diagnosed by an ophthalmologist, who can also usually determine the cause of the problem.
+In order to perform a comprehensive eye examination, the doctor may test visual acuity, perform visual field testing, a slit-lamp examination, and/or a tension test for myasthenia gravis.

-If there is a suspicion of an underlying systemic disease, the patient will be referred to an internist or other physician for further investigation.
+If there is a suspicion of an underlying systemic disease, the patient will be referred to an internist or other physician for further investigation prior to treatment.

 What is the Droopy Eye Treatment?

 Treatment depends on the type of ptosis you have.
-The most common type is age-related ptosis, which requires that the levator muscles are repaired in order to raise the upper lid.
+The most common type is age-related, which requires that the levator muscles are repaired in order to raise the upper lid.

-At the time of the lid surgery any excess skin is excised, which makes the eyes not look saggy any more.
+At the time of the eyelid surgery, any excess skin is excised, which makes the eyes not look as saggy any more.
+Contact Physicians Eye Clinic today for more information or to schedule a consultation.